thatstoasty/prism/README.md

 - Once we have kwarg unpacking, update add_flag to pass kwargs along.
 - It is difficult to have recursive relationships, not passing the command to the arg validator for now.
 - Until `Error` is implements `CollectionElement`, `ArgValidator` functions return a string and throw the error from the caller.
 - Considering adding convenience functions for adding persistent flags, but I don't want to make the Command struct too massive.
 It may be better to just limit setting flags to the `command[].flags[].add_flag()` pattern.
-Auto dereferencing will most likely make this look like verbose in the future.
+Auto dereferencing will most likely make this look less verbose in the future.
 For now persistent flags will be set via `command[].persistent_flags[].add_flag()`.

 ### Bugs